hxwang/Security-Summary/papers/IdziorekT11_CCSW_Detecting-Fraudulent-Use-of-Cloud-Resources.md

 ### Extensions

 ### TODO
-- archive the related work on detection mechanism in this paper
+- page 65: archive the related work on detection mechanism in this paper